 Thankfully, there are numerous tools available to create a safe and productive learning environment for your students.
 Mobile Device Management (MDM) software like Mobile Guardian, gives teachers full control over what students can access with their devices.
 In addition to classroom monitoring and Chromebook management, you can also disable certain apps and programs during class.
 You’ll be able to keep students focused and away from SnapChat filters.
 With the right school MDM software, you’ll have more time to help your students get the most from their education.

-Our MDM platform makes managing Chromebooks simple
+Our MDM platform makes managing Chromebooks in the classroom simple

 Mobile Guardian is a platform for managing iOS, macOS, Android and Chromebooks.
-Designed for schools, to make managing devices in the classroom simple.
+Designed for schools, to make managing mobile devices in the classroom simple.